Canal Lock Water Budget Planner

 • Days until empty = reservoir ÷ netDailyDrawdown, only when netDailyDrawdown > 0

 If refill is greater than or equal to daily use, the calculator reports “Not depleting.”
-That does not mean the system is perfectly balanced in reality; it means that under the simplified assumptions, average inflow offsets average withdrawals.
+That does not mean the canal is magically safe from drought; it means the average water balance stays level under the simplified assumptions used here.

-Suppose a lock is 30 m long and 5 m wide with an average lift of 2.5 m.
-If there are 20 passages per day, the reservoir has 50,000 m³ available, and natural refill is 200 m³/day, the calculation proceeds in a few clear steps.
+Imagine a canal lock that is 30 m long and 5 m wide with an average lift of 2.5 m.
+If the lock handles 20 passages per day, the reservoir has 50,000 m³ available, and natural refill is 200 m³/day, the water budget can be stepped through like this.

 1. Cycle volume V = 30 × 5 × 2.5 = 375 m³